ArkinSolomon/ArkinSolomon.github.io/_pages/cookie-policy.md

 Cookies are little pieces of text that websites ask your browser to keep.
 They are set for a variety of reasons and are kept across pages you visit.
 They may store data such as authorized information, website preferences, and tracking information to know who you are.

 <h4 class="cookie-heading">What cookies does this website set?</h4>
 Arkinsolomon.net sets first-party cookies provided by Google Analytics in order to track website data and analytics.
 This site may also set a cookie in order to remember your website preferences.
-There are no cookies that this site sets which are necessary.
+Only `c_pref` and `theme` are necessary cookies, they will be set even if you deny cookies.
 These are the cookies that this site sets, all of which are first party cookies:

 | Cookie Name      | Cookie Expiration | Cookie Reason                                    |
 |------------------|-------------------|--------------------------------------------------|